saltstack/salt/doc/topics/cloud/aws.rst

 https://console.aws.amazon.com/ec2/home?region=us-west-1#s=KeyPairs

 ...and so on.
 When creating a key pair, the browser will prompt to download a pem file.
-This file must be placed in a directory accessable by Salt Cloud, with permissions set to either 0400 or 0600.
+This file must be placed in a directory accessible by Salt Cloud, with permissions set to either 0400 or 0600.